England national football team manager: Controversial times (1990–2001)

 Robson had announced before the tournament that he would step down from the post after the finals and Graham Taylor was appointed, having been approached in April 1990 by the FA.
 Failure to proceed past the group stage of Euro 1992 with a 2–1 defeat against Sweden led to newspaper headlines such as "Swedes 2 Turnips 1" and Taylor's nickname of "Turnip Head".
 Following defeat to the Netherlands in the penultimate qualifying match for the 1994 World Cup, for only the third time in its history, England had failed to qualify for the World Cup.
-The qualifying campaign was recorded in a television documentary, and Taylor's remark "Do I not like that" soon after entered popular culture.
+The qualifying campaign was recorded in a television documentary, and Taylor's remark "Do I not like that" soon entered popular culture.

 Glenn Hoddle managed England from 1996 to 1999.

 Failure in the qualification resulted in Taylor resigning, and Terry Venables took over the helm in 1994.
 As England were hosts for Euro 1996, he did not manage the team in a competitive match for over two years.
 In January 1996, he announced that he would resign after the tournament as a result of several court cases, but led England to the semi-finals, where they were defeated by Germany on penalties.
 He was replaced by Glenn Hoddle, whose unorthodox off-the-field approach in bringing in faith healer Eileen Drewery to help the team drew significant criticism.
 Hoddle suggested she was "more of an agony aunt" but during the 1998 World Cup, the press suggested Drewery had influenced Hoddle in squad selection.
 England were knocked out of the tournament in the second round, once again on penalties, this time against Argentina.
 Hoddle's diary portraying his version of events at the World Cup was subsequently published, drawing further criticism.